How to Help a Child With ADHD: Practical Strategies for Parents

 • Becoming easily frustrated or emotional

-If these behaviors occur frequently and affect daily functioning, parents may consider seeking professional evaluation and guidance.
+If these behaviors occur frequently, happen across more than one setting, and affect daily functioning, parents may consider seeking professional evaluation and guidance.

 Parenting Strategies That Help Children With ADHD